-Interview Tips From A Student who Got Into the Best Entrepreneurship School
+Interview Tips To Get Into the Best B-School

 From the moment you submit your essay, you wait to receive an interview call from your chosen B-school!
 The interview is the last step before you receive an admit and you want to do it right!
 The process can be grilling, the follow-up questions may make you nervous, but what matters is honesty, presence of mind, and preparation!
 Read on to see how Shrinkhla aced her interview and received an admit from the No.1 College for Entrepreneurship!

 Here’s what Shrinkhla says –

 After going through the grueling and stressful part of the applications i.e. submitting the SOPs, essays, LORs, test scores, and other documents at B-schools, comes the interview.
 This part of the application is earned and you have every right to be excited.
 But some of us get nervous and I want to help you all because I understand each and every one of you.